Wondering if a credit union credit card might be a good fit for you?

 - Zero fees: no annual fee, no balance transfer fee, no cash advance fee, no foreign transaction fee, no late payment fee, no returned payment fee

 - $100 statement credit when you spend $1,500 in the first 90 days

-Eligibility: You must work for the U.S. military or government, or be related to someone who does.
+Eligibility: You’ll qualify for PenFed membership if you’ve worked for the U.S. military or government, or are related to someone who has.
+Employees of certain organizations and residents of certain locations are eligible.
 Or you can join the Voices for America’s Troops or National Military Family Association with a $17 donation.

 Best for Balance Transfers